AleksCee/hugo-theme-nightfall/README.md

 If you have made manual layout modifications (overrides in your `/layouts` folder), you will need to adjust them:

-1. All files that were previously located in `/layouts/_default` must be moved directly into `/layouts`.
+1. All files that were previously located in `/layouts/_default` must be moved directly to `/layouts`.
 The `_default` subfolder can be deleted if it is empty.
 2. If you had a `/layouts/_default/_markup` folder, this must also be moved to `/layouts/_markup`.
 3. If you had `partials` or `shortcodes` as subfolders within `/layouts`, they must be renamed to `_partials` and `_shortcodes`.
 4. If there is an `index.html` under `/layouts`, it must be renamed to `home.html`.